DamoM73/digital-solutions-text/ds_textbook/_build/html/_sources/3_generate/2_generate_code/unit_1.md

 Programs are created using six basic features.
 The skill of a programmer is knowing when and how to use these features.

 ### Variables
 Variables are the names you give to computer memory locations which are used to store values in a computer program.
-Variables can store data of different types, and different types can do different things.
+Variables can store data of different types, and different variable types can do different things.

 In programming languages, there are two different type systems:

 - **dynamic:** type checking only occurs as the code runs, and the type of a variable is allowed to change over its lifetime.
 - **static:** type checks are performed without running the program.
 In most statically typed languages this is done as your program is compiled.
 The type of a variable is not allowed to change over its lifetime.

+#### In Python

 Python is a dynamically typed language.